usnistgov/ndn-dpdk/app/fwdp/README.md

 It receives Data packets from FwFwd threads through a queue, and enqueues crypto operations toward a DPDK cryptodev.
 The cryptodev computes the SHA-256 digest of the packet and stores it in the mbuf header.
 The FwCrypto then dequeues the completed crypto operations from the cryptodev and re-dispatches the Data to FwFwd in the same fashion as an input thread.

+It is possible to disable FwCrypto by assigning zero lcores to "CRYPTO" role.
+In this case, the forwarder does not support implicit digest computation, and incoming Interests with implicit digest component are dropped.